UM in Antarctica

 Free admission.

-This photo report was created by Nacim Guellati, a bachelor's degree student at the University of Montpellier, who participated in a scientific expedition to Antarctica aboard the Arctic Sunrise, a ship belonging to the environmental organization Greenpeace.
+This photo essay was created by Nacim Guellati, an undergraduate student at the University of Montpellier, who participated in a scientific expedition to Antarctica on board the Arctic Sunrise, a ship belonging to the environmental organization Greenpeace.

-This unprecedented undertaking to observe and record Antarctic biodiversity is coupled with the political ambition to take action to preserve the poles and create marine reserves in order to protect this natural heritage.
+This unprecedented effort to observe and document Antarctica’s biodiversity is accompanied by a political commitment to take action to preserve the polar regions and establish marine reserves in order to protect this natural heritage.